G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/ElasticLoadBalancing(ELB).md

         </big></big></b>
     </summary>

-Elastic Load Balancer — это управляемый балансировщик нагрузки.
+Elastic Load Balancer is a managed load balancer.
-Он помогает балансировать трафик между несколькими нижестоящими инстонсами (например EC2)
+It helps balance traffic between several downstream instances (for example EC2)

-**Преимущества**
+**Advantages**
-- Распределите нагрузку между несколькими подчиненными экземплярами
+- Distribute the load among multiple slave instances
-- Предоставляйте единую точку доступа (DNS) для вашего приложения.
+- Provide a single point of access (DNS) for your application.
-- Беспрепятственно работайте с нижестоящими экземплярами.
+- Work seamlessly with downstream instances.
-- Регулярно проверяйте работоспособность (хейлчеки) ваших экземпляров.
+- Regularly check the performance (heilchecks) of your copies.
-- Отделяет публичный трафик от приватного (отдавая приватному приоритет)
+- Separates public traffic from private (giving priority to private)
-- Интегрирован и работает с другими сервисами AWS по необходимости (EC2, EC2 Auto Scaling Groups, Amazon ECS)
+- Integrated and works with other AWS services as needed (EC2, EC2 Auto Scaling Groups, Amazon ECS)

 </details>